Fintech

 We started by understanding where and why users were dropping off:

-• Analyzed site metrics to identify high-friction pages.
+Analyzed site metrics to identify high-friction pages.

-• Collaborated with Level Access to conduct a full WCAG audit and prioritized critical accessibility violations.
+Partnered with Level Access to conduct a full WCAG audit and prioritized critical accessibility violations.

 Defining the Strategy

-Our research revealed that redundant navigation links and cluttered content confused users—especially those relying on screen readers.
+Our research revealed redundant navigation links and cluttered content that confused users, especially those relying on screen readers.
 Based on these insights, we prioritized:

-• Streamlining Navigation & IA: Reduced redundant links by 30% and restructured content for better flow.
+Streamlining Navigation & IA: Reduced redundant links by 30% and restructured content for better flow.

-• Design Consistency: Developed reusable design components to ensure a cohesive experience.
+Design Consistency: Developed reusable design components to ensure a cohesive experience.

 Outcomes & Impact